bnb-chain/blob-hub/README.md

 ## Prerequisite

-1. Create a Bucket on Greenfield
+### Create a bucket on Greenfield

 if you don't have a bucket yet, set up one for blob storage.
-There are a few ways to create it, below shows an example via [greenfield-go-sdk](https://github.com/bnb-chain/greenfield-go-sdk):
+There are a few ways to create one, below shows examples via [greenfield-go-sdk](https://github.com/bnb-chain/greenfield-go-sdk) and using provided script.

+#### use go-sdk
 ```go
   account, err := types.NewAccountFromPrivateKey("test", privateKey)
 	if err != nil {
 		log.Fatalf("New account from private key error, %v", err)